When using this site personal data are collected and stored in databases, log files, or other systems.

 I.1.2.
 About your CETAF user account

 CETAF Members’ staff can create a personal user account for our website.
-Creating an user account is required for accessing certain documents and data, contributing to CETAF blogs and fora for Members and participating in certain actions on the CETAF website, for instance: Sharing documentation and publications of the different Community Working Groups, Initiatives and Projects.
+Creating an user account is required for accessing certain documents and data, contributing to CETAF blogs and fora for Members and participating in certain actions on the CETAF website, for instance: Sharing documentation, files, documents and publications of the different Community Working Groups, Initiatives and Projects.
 For staff of CETAF Member Institutions, accessing members-only services (Passports) and performing actions in the name of their organisation like publishing news and events in the “News” and “Forthcoming Events”, and prioritize them in the “Highlights” section.
 The information you provide for your user account is not publicly visible.
 You can review and change it in the “User profile” tab of your account.
 We ask you to at least provide a title, first & last name, job title and institution.
 Only if you are the official CETAF Representative, several data are publicly visible in relation to the CETAF Member, ie.: complete name and email.
 That data appears below the name of the CETAF Member Institution you work for.
+Files that are uploaded by users are stored on the same server as the website.
+They are made visible and available for download either to the user and/or to the other members of the working group bound to the file.

 I.2 - Why and when we collect information from you individually